rafaelbicudo/tools/tutorials/fit_dihedral.md

 $ python $dicetools/plot_eff_tors.py reordered_trimer_org.txt reordered_trimer_org.dfr 30 29 52 61 36 --gausstop top_g16.txt >> plot_eff_tors.out
 ```

 In addition to the `.txt` and `.dfr` files, created by the previous command, one need to specify 4 atom indexes that define the dihedral angle.
 For the cyan angle, such atoms are indexed as `30`, `29`, `52` and `61` (this order was extracted from the proper dihedrals in the `.itp` file, but is not a requirement).
 The next number, `36` (`npoints`), corresponds to the amount of configurations included in the scan, such that the angle variation between two subsequent configurations is $\varphi=360/\text{npoints}$ (in degrees).

+**_PS:_** We recommend using `jmol` or other visualization tool to get the correct atom indexes of the desirable dihedral.

 The header of the Gaussian input file with the calculation details is also a requirement, and in this case is written in the `top_g16.txt`:

 ```
 $ cat top_g16.txt